Visyond/website-hugo/site/content/_index.md

     - learnMore:
       descr: >-
-        Track changes and contributions, and make your spreadsheets more reliable by separating the model's logic from data and preventing people from corrupting it.
-When editing cells, old values are not lost; instead, a new data layer is created automatically for each editor.
+        Track changes, improve your model’s reliability by separating logic from data and prevent people from corrupting it.
+When cells are edited, a new data layer is created for each editor, and old values are preserved.
       video: /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
       videoPoster: /video/grid_face_thumbnail.jpg
       title: Improve accountability

     - learnMore:
       descr: >-
-        Reduce information overload and help people focus on important tasks by sharing only relevant parts of the model with them.
-For example, predictive dashboards for decision-makers, KPI reports for management, and data entry worksheets for contributors.
+        Focus on what’s important, reduce information overload, and share only specific parts of the model with people.
+For example, predictive dashboards for decision-makers or data entry worksheets for contributors.
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
       videoPoster: /video/grid_face_thumbnail.jpg
       title: Show people only what matters to them